 It’s another reminder that, no matter how well you think you know the rules of the road, keeping an eye out for signage is the very best way to ensure that you stay within the legal speed limit on any Irish road.

 For vehicles that are adapted or intended for the carriage of people, greater than a certain weight or drawing a trailer different speed limits apply.2

 - Buses and coaches single and double deck (carrying standing passengers) - 65 km/h

 - Buses and coaches single and double deck (with accommodation for more than 8 passengers but does not carry standing passengers) - Motorways and dual carriageways 100 km/h, other roads - 80 km/h

 - Trucks (with a design gross weight of more than 3,500kg) - Motorways - 90 km/h, Other roads - 80 km/h

-If you’re caught speeding on Irish roads, you’ll be hit with a fixed charge fine of €80, as well as an automatic addition of three penalty points to your licence.
+If you’re caught speeding on Irish roads, here is some information you need to know about speeding fines in Ireland.
+You’ll be hit with a fixed charge fine of €80, as well as an automatic addition of three penalty points to your licence.
 There’s 28 days to pay the fine from the date of issue; failure to do so will see the fine rise to €120 and leave you open to incurring as many as five penalty points, so it’s in your interest to handle the issue promptly.
 If you weren’t behind the wheel at the time, there’s a section on the notice that you’ll need to fill out explaining as much – again, within 28 days.
 Everything you need to know about penalty points.

 We encourage our customers, where possible, to make use of our online options to access any help you need.
 If you have a query you can reach us via our contact forms.
 MyAviva is an online self-service portal available to all our home and car insurance customers.